• Free shipping on all orders

 3. Soak Your Dog’s Paw for 15–20 Minutes

 This is the hardest step on this list.
 You want to soak your dog’s paw in vegetable oil for at least 15 minutes.
 Distracting your dog at this point is very important.
-The oil will work to keep the tar soft and to help break it up so that it comes off of your dog’s paws.
-Keep your dog in the tub and keep the paw submerged in the vegetable oil.
-Using a licki mat or filled treat can be a good option to help keep your dog calm.
+The oil will keep the tar soft and break it up so it comes off your dog’s paws.
+Keep your dog in the tub and submerge the paw in the vegetable oil.
+Using a lick mat or chew toy can keep your dog calm.

 4. Rinse the Dog’s Paws with Soap and Water

-After you are done soaking the paw (or paws), it is time to rinse.
+After soaking the paw (or paws), it is time to rinse.
 Rinse your dog’s paws with warm water and soap.
-Some experts suggest using dish soap like Dawn, but you can use regular soap or dog shampoo as well.
-Dish soap is good at cutting through things like tar, but it is abrasive due to the surfactants found in it.
+Some experts suggest using dish soap like Dawn, but you can use regular soap or dog shampoo.

 Liquid soap